 Each high school course has a final exam at the end of each semester.
 This exam is a part of the final grade.
 Students who do not attempt the final exam will be given an incomplete and will not receive credit for the course.
-It is the student's responsibility to work with staff to take the final exam within in a timely manner.
-After four-weeks, the incomplete will be changed to an 'F'/0.
 Beginning with the 2017 graduating cohort, all students must take and pass the American Civics Act Exam in order to graduate.